 Assessors should arrive with time to prepare and organise for the day before the candidates begin to arrive.
-This may include:
+This will include:

-- 1. Walking show jumping/cross country course - 2.
-Completing risk assessments - 3.
+- 1. Walking show jumping/cross country course (if applicable) - 2.
+Risk assess your assessment locations before you begin (and monitor for any hazards throughout) - 3.
 Checking tack and equipment - 4.
-Liaising with centre staff/other assessors to organise/confirm timings/layout and management of the day - 5.
+Liaising with centre staff/other assessors to organise/confirm timings/layout and management of the day.
+Confirm who the first aider/s and safeguarding officer/lead is. - 5.
 Preparing assessment paperwork - 6.
 Riding to assess the horses (or observing the horses being ridden) for Stage 4 and Performance Ride assessments only